 Quick Release in an Instant Pot

-In this vegetarian baked bean recipe, you are going to use the quick release method.
+In this vegetarian Pressure Cooker Baked Beans recipe, you are going to use the quick release method.
 There are actually two methods to releasing the pressure in your instant pot.

 The first is a natural release.
 A natural release in an instant pot, gently and slowly (naturally) releases the remaining pressure.
 You do not have to do a thing, when you use this method.
 Often times, I do a quick release, so I can stop the cooking of what is inside.